 Like the Tier 1 curriculum, the Tier 2 curriculum articulates participant learning at two distinct levels.
-For example, the focus of year one of Tier 2 team training is for teams to develop knowledge and fluency with accurate identification of students who are at risk for, but not yet experiencing, chronic problem behavior.
+For example, the focus of year one of Tier 2 training is for teams to develop knowledge and fluency with accurate identification of students who are at risk for, but not yet experiencing chronic unexpected behavior.
 During the first year, teams develop systems for implementation and data procedures while piloting a single Tier 2 intervention.
-In Tier 2 Advanced, teams solidify systems and data, refine the first Tier 2 intervention and add a second or third intervention.
-These training efforts leverage consistent systems work and the high quality data collection and analysis practices that were established in Tier 1.
-The goal is for schools to minimize current problem behaviors and prevent more extreme problem behaviors from occurring in the future.
+In Tier 2 Advanced, teams solidify systems and data. refine the first Tier 2 intervention and add a second or third intervention.
+These training efforts leverage consistent systems work and the high-quality data collection and analysis practices that were established in Tier 1.
+The goal is for schools to minimize current unexpected behaviors and prevent more extreme unexpected behaviors from occurring in the future.

 The initial Tier 2 curriculum was developed and piloted during the 2009-2010 year.
-Curriculum revisions have been made annually (based on participant and Consultant feedback and data-based outcomes for participating schools).
-By the end of 2011-2012 the Tier 2 curriculum had demonstrated high rates of participant approval, reliability in readiness to begin Tier 3 training, and increased outcomes on standardized measures of fidelity, including the Benchmark of Advanced Tiers (BAT)

-(Anderson, et. al., 2010) indicators (utilized from 2009-2015) and the Tiered Fidelity Inventory (TFI) (Algozzine, et.al., 2014) (first utilized in 2015-2016).
+Curriculum revisions have been made annually (based on participant and consultant feedback and data-based outcomes for participating schools).
+By the end of 2011-2012 the Tier 2 curriculum had demonstrated high rates of participant approval, reliability in readiness to begin Tier 3 training, and increased outcomes on standardized measures of fidelity, such as the Benchmark for Advanced Tiers (BAT) (Anderson et. al., 2010) indicators (utilized from 2009-2015) and the Tiered Fidelity Inventory (TFI) (Algozzine et.al., 2014) (first utilized in 2015-2016).

-During the 2015-2016 implementation year MO SW-PBS provided 89 Tier 2 standardized training sessions across 9 RPDCs.
+During the 2017-2018 implementation year MO SW-PBS provided 82 standardized Tier 2 training sessions across 9 RPDCs.
 All Tier 2 resources can be accessed at http://pbismissouri.org/tier-2-workbook-resources/.